opendp/tumult-core/doc/tutorials/index.rst

 Tutorials
 =========

-The following tutorials display the functionality of Tumult Core.
+The following tutorials introduce the functionality of Tumult Core.

 .. toctree::
    :maxdepth: 1